Interdisziplinäres Zentrum für Geschlechterforschung (IZFG)

 Thematic priorities

-• The labelling of ‘scientificity’ of knowledges – postcolonial critiques
+• Contesting the ‘scientificity’ of policy knowledges – feminist and poststructuralist critiques

-• Problematizing legal technologies tht produce (colonial) binary seggregations – e.g. the ‘reasonable person’, principles of ‘natural’ justice and quid pro quo
+• Problematizing legal technologies e.g. the ‘reasonable person’, principles of ‘natural’ justice and quid pro quo

 Methodological priorities